City’s Sightseeing Rides Hold Deep Lineage from “Rubberneck Wagons” to New York Sports Tours

 The day-long bus tour was truly sports minded.

 Reported Schuyler, “As the bus approached the theater in Valley Stream, Ali saw a sign advertising the movie ‘Tom Sawyer’ in large letters and in smaller letters ‘Muhammad Ali appearing live.’

 “”Who is this Tom Sawyer?’ shouted Ali.
 ‘Who did he ever whop?’”

-As a result of the novel coronavirus, New York Sports Tours tour experiences will resume in May 2020 or later.
-Gift cards can now be purchased here, then used after the tours restart.
+As a result of the novel coronavirus, New York Sports Tours tour experiences will resume at a later date.
+Gift cards can now be purchased here, then used when the tours restart.